Samsung/tizen-docs/docs/application/web/guides/w3c/ui/drag-drop.md

 3. Transfer data (in this case, image parts):

-   a.
-Declare the `dragElem` variable, which is an empty object for the data exchange:
+   1. Declare the `dragElem` variable, which is an empty object for the data exchange:

       ```
       var dragElem = null;
       ```

-   b.
-Use the [DataTransfer](http://www.w3.org/TR/2012/WD-html5-20120329/dnd.html#the-datatransfer-interface) interface in the `dragStartHandler()` and `dragDropHandler()` event handlers to exchange image parts:
+   2. Use the [DataTransfer](http://www.w3.org/TR/2012/WD-html5-20120329/dnd.html#the-datatransfer-interface) interface in the `dragStartHandler()` and `dragDropHandler()` event handlers to exchange image parts:

       ```
       function dragStartHandler(e) {